Cracking the Gen Z Code

 How Digital Communication is Giving Businesses a Boost This Holiday Season

-The holiday season has arrived and while we can’t expect business to resemble years prior, there is a way retailers can make the most of it.
+The holiday season has arrived and while we can’t expect business to resemble the varied results of years prior, there is a way retailers can make the most of it.

 Customer experience matters now more than ever and everyone knows it!
 Many retailers are running promotions to attract business, and those without a means to directly communicate these promotions will struggle.